Imvoo/GOsu/README.md

 ###### Osu!
 API Wrapper written in GoLang.

 ### Overview
 This wrapper allows you to use the Osu!
-API in GoLang provided you have an API key to use.
+API in GoLang provided you have an API key.
+It is licenced under the MIT Licence meaning you can do anything you want with it as long as you provide attribution.

 #### Requirements